eslint/eslint/docs/rules/strict.md

+# strict

-# require or disallow strict mode directives (strict)
+Requires or disallow strict mode directives.

 A strict mode directive is a `"use strict"` literal at the beginning of a script or function body.
 It enables strict mode semantics.